The Epstein Saga

 Whether Epstein’s death, in whatever form it occurred, constitutes justice is not for me to decide.
 And perhaps that uncertainty is part of the pain.
 But there is no need to speculate endlessly about how this story ends, or to chase theories that offer intrigue without truth.

 What matters is this: once a predator’s protective shield begins to crack—once the system that insulated them starts to fracture—the end has already begun.
-It may not arrive with drama and it may not be public.
-But it is final.
+It may not arrive with drama and it may not be public, but it is final.

-The true reckoning is not spectacle.
+The true reckoning is exposure.

 What remains is the harder, more necessary work: seeing clearly what allowed the harm to persist, and refusing to let it happen again.